Differential symmetry breaking operators. I-Genreal theory and F-method. II-Rankin-Cohen Operators for Symmetric Pairs: Abstract

 \section{Abstract}

-Rankin--Cohen bidifferential operators are the projectors onto irreducible summands in the decomposition of the tensor product of two particular representations of $SL(2,\R)$.
-We consider the general problem to find explicit formul\ae\, for such projectors in the setting of multiplicity-free branching laws for reductive symmetric pairs.
+Rankin--Cohen brackets are symmetry breaking operators for the tensor product of two holomorphic discrete series representations of $SL(2,\R)$.
+We address a general problem to find explicit formul\ae\, for such intertwining operators in the setting of multiplicity-free branching laws for reductive symmetric pairs.

-For this purpose we develop a new method (F-method) based on an \emph{algebraic Fourier transform for generalized Verma modules}, which enables us to characterize those projectors by means of certain systems of partial differential equations of second order.
+For this purpose we use a new method (F-method) developed in \cite{PART1} and based on the \emph{algebraic Fourier transform for generalized Verma modules}.
+The method characterizes symmetry breaking operators by means of certain systems of partial differential equations of second order.

-We discover explicit formul\ae\, for new equivariant holomorphic differential operators in the six different complex geometries arising from real symmetric pairs of split rank one, and reveal an intrinsic reason why the coefficients of Jacobi polynomials appear in these operators including the classical Rankin--Cohen brackets as a special case.
-7pt
+We discover explicit formul\ae\, of new differential symmetry breaking operators for all the six different complex geometries arising from semisimple symmetric pairs of split rank one, and reveal an intrinsic reason why the coefficients of orthogonal polynomials appear in these operators (Rankin--Cohen type) in the three geometries and why normal derivatives are symmetry breaking operators in the other three cases.
+Further, we analyze a new phenomenon that the multiplicities in the branching laws of Verma modules may jump up at singular parameters.